 Thinking about moving?
-You may be asking yourself if you should buy re-sale or new construction.
-This is common, and while there are pros and cons to both, one may fit your lifestyle better than theother.
+You may be asking yourself if you should buy a resale home or invest in new construction.
+This is a common dilemma, and while there are pros and cons to both, one may fit your lifestyle better than the other.

-Here are some pros of both re-sale and new construction to hopefully make your decision a little easier!
+Here are some benefits of both resale and new construction to hopefully make your decision a little easier!

-Established Neighborhood – Another pro to a re-sale home is that the neighborhood has already been established.
+Another advantage to buying a resale home is that the neighborhood has already been established.
 The feel of driving past tree-lined roads and passing familiar homes on your way home can be comforting to some.

-Mature Landscaping – Mature landscaping is something else you won’t find a new construction home.
-The shade, privacy and aesthetic large trees and other landscaping can provide is soothing during the summer and can also protect against harsh weather.
+Mature landscaping is something else you won’t find with a new construction home.
+The shade, privacy, and aesthetic that large trees and other landscaping can provide is soothing during the summer and can also protect against harsh weather.

-Price Negotiable – Unlike a new construction home, price can be negotiable in re-sale homes.
-You can work with the current homeowner to negotiate closing costs., etc. New construction homes typically have a base price for your chosen floor plan and anything added/customizable only adds to that price tag.
+Unlike a new construction home, the price of resale homes can be negotiable.
+You can work with the current homeowner to negotiate closing costs and more.
+New construction homes typically have a base price for your chosen floor plan, and anything added to or customized on that floor plan only adds to that price tag.

-Smart Technology – New construction homes are often going to be built with the latest technology.
+New construction homes are often going to be built with the latest technology.
 What does this mean?
-Well, for one, your home will often be more energy efficient than a re-sale home.
-Not only this, but your home will also have more outlets which can be extremely beneficial for those working from home, as well as offer charging efficiency for laptops, iPads and other devices.
-Say goodbye to buying super long charging cords to reach your favorite spot on the couch.
+Well, for one, your home will often be more energy efficient than a resale home.
+Not only this, but your home is also likely to have more outlets than an older home, which can be extremely beneficial for those working from home.
+It offers plenty of charging efficiency for laptops, iPads, and other devices.
+Say goodbye to buying extremely long charging cords to reach your favorite spot on the couch!

-Everything is New – Since your home will be built with all new appliances, you will not have to worry about costly repairs that may present themselves in a re-sale home due to normal wear and tear.
-You will have an all new HVAC, plumbing and electrical.
+Since your home will be built with all new appliances, you will not have to worry about costly repairs that may present themselves in a resale home due to normal wear and tear.
+You will have an all-new HVAC, plumbing, and electrical system.
 Of course, things can still go wrong, but the likelihood of you having issues in the near future will be far less than if you were to buy an older home.

-Personalization – This is a big one.
-If you buy your home early enough, you can often work with the builder and choose custom finishes and touches you want in your home.
-New construction will already offer modern touches such as an open floor plan, the master on the main level, large master bath, etc., but you could have a say on paint colors, backsplash, countertops and other choices.
+This is a big benefit!
+If you buy your home early enough, then you can often work with the builder and choose the custom finishes and touches you want in your home.
+New construction homes will already offer modern touches such as an open floor plan, a master bedroom on the main level, a large master bath, and more, but you could have a say on paint colors, backsplash, countertops, and other choices.

-Amenities – A lot of times, new construction homes are going to offer many new amenities to appeal to the developing community.
-These may include a community swimming pool, more walking trails, parks or tennis courts.
+Many times, new construction homes are going to offer many new amenities to appeal to the developing community.
+These may include a community swimming pool, more walking trails, parks, or tennis courts.

-Either way, there are pros and cons to both re-sale and new construction.
+Either way, there are pros and cons to both resale and new construction homes.
 To find out what best suits your lifestyle, you may want to take into consideration some of the points mentioned above.
-Contact a Real Estate Agent and tell them your wish list — these experts are here to help you navigate the re-sale vs new construction world.
+Contact a real estate agent and tell them your wish list — these experts are here to help you navigate the resale vs. new construction world!
 Purchasing a home is a big deal, but whatever you choose, you want your home to feel like YOU.